manhit96/Android-Spoof/README.md

 Android-Spoof develops a solution to spoof Android device information through direct integration into LineageOS source code, creating a more stable and consistent system compared to existing hook-based solutions.

-> **Note**: This project is maintained as a private research initiative and is not intended for public distribution or open-source release.

 ## Objectives

 - Develop a comprehensive Android device information spoofing solution